On this page:

 Our main objectives are:

-- The economic objectives of achieving and maintaining stability in the general level of prices over the medium term and supporting maximum sustainable employment.
+• The economic objective of achieving and maintaining stability in the general level of prices over the medium term.

 Our functions include acting as prudential regulator and supervisor of banks and other financial institutions, formulating and implementing monetary policy, and monitoring the financial system.